Assessing the dynamic vulnerability of an urban rail transit system and a case study of Beijing, China: A case study of Beijing URT, China

 \subsection{Network vulnerability under long-delay disruptions}

-When $\tau_\text{disr} > 60$ minutes, we assume that the station is completely shut down and all transportation functions are disabled.
-The variation in network vulnerability can be obtained by simulating station failure.
-Furthermore, considering the particularity of URT operation delays, single station failure and interval failure are considered in an in-depth analysis of network vulnerability.
-The vulnerability metric is the operational efficiency $\psi_\text{long} (\textbf{G}', t,\tau_\text{disr})$ in Equation \ref{eq6}.
+Assume that the station is completely shut down and all transportation functions are disabled when $\tau_\text{disr} > 60$ minutes, and then single station failure and interval failure are simulated.
+The operational efficiency $\psi_\text{long} (\textbf{G}', t,\tau_\text{disr})$ in Equation \ref{eq6} is selected to be the vulnerability metric.

-First, we study the vulnerability variation in the Beijing URT network under single station failure.
+First, we investigate the vulnerability performance variation of the Beijing URT network under single station failure.
 Based on the importance ranking of stations identified in Section \ref{section4.2}, the network vulnerability is simulated by means of deliberate attack.
 The results are shown in Figure \ref{fig:f10}.
-For the three time periods, the vulnerability of the Beijing URT network caused by station failure changes greatly, showing an exponential decline and an obvious heavy tail distribution.
-Compared with the morning and evening periods, the network vulnerability at midday is at a lower initial level, while it also decreases by 76\% when the failed stations reach 50.
+For the morning-midday-evening periods, the vulnerability index of the Beijing URT network caused by station failure shows an exponential decline with an obvious heavy tail distribution.
+Compared with the morning and evening periods, the network vulnerability at midday is at a lower initial index, while it decreases the most by 79\% when the time steps reach 50.

-Second, we simulate the continuous failure of multiple stations based on the importance ranking of operational lines (see Table \ref{tab:my-table3}).
-The failure process first occurs within an operating line where the most important station first fails.
-The process then fails along the direction of the second largest importance station.
-Similarly, stations on other lines fail, and the results are shown in Figure \ref{fig:f11}.
-The decline in system performance is obviously segmented and stratified, and the impact of station failure in a single line on network vulnerability shows little change.
-The station failure between different lines is the main cause of the performance decline, and some important stations within the line will act as catalysts to accelerate the performance decline of the Beijing URT network.
+Second, we simulate the continuous failure of multiple stations from the highest-importance operational line to the lowest-importance one in Table \ref{tab:my-table3}.
+Within a line, let the highest-importance station fail first and then let the failure propagate along the direction of the second highest-importance station.
+The simulation results are shown in Figure \ref{fig:f11}.
+Compared with single station failure, the continuous failure has similar time steps to completely crash the network, while the detailed process of performance variation is different.
+In the single station failure, the URT network is close to breakdown when time steps reach 200, which is earlier than continuous failure when the time steps need to reach 250.
+There is also a special cumulative effect.
+The decline of network performance is obviously segmented and stratified, and network performance will fall off a cliff when the cumulative number of failed stations reaches a boundary point.
+This is probably because the failure of multiple stations in a single line has less effect on network vulnerability.
+The failure of stations connecting different lines, especially the boundary stations of each layer in the vulnerability curve, is the main cause of the performance decline, and some important stations within the line will act as catalysts to accelerate the performance decline of the Beijing URT network.